babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 ROI caveat: items 1-3 widen the gap on loop/arithmetic code and keep more bodies in locals mode.
 Allocation-heavy code stays ~2x regardless — that floor is cljs.core itself, not the interpreter.

+## Fuzzing (run this after ANY emitter or attach-site change)

+The differential fuzzer lives in `test/jit_fuzz/` (`jit-fuzz.gen` is a seeded LCG program generator, `jit-fuzz.main` evaluates each program through interpreter and jit and compares values, error messages AND error locations).
+It runs under an `:unrestricted` ctx so interop emission is exercised.
+The suffix-less ns names keep it out of the cljs-test-runner's test discovery.

+    clojure -M:test -m cljs.main -t nodejs -O simple -o fuzz.js -c jit-fuzz.main
+    node fuzz.js 0 20000        # start-seed count; ~35s for 20k seeds
+    FUZZ_DUMP=1 node fuzz.js 42 3   # print the generated programs first

+Exit code 1 on any mismatch, with seed + program + both results printed.
+Seeds are deterministic: a mismatch reproduces with `node fuzz.js <seed> 1`.
+History: ~450k seeds clean at review time; earlier rounds caught the operator-site location bug, the ambient-stack discipline gaps (944 interop location mismatches), and the cljs `==` fn-vs-macro divergence.
+Practice:
+20k seeds after a localized change, 100k+ after touching emit-call, the stack discipline, or `escape-free?`.

+## Idea parked: lazy body analysis in the interpreter itself

+The first-invocation stubs mean loaded-but-never-called fns skip CODEGEN.
+The same idea applied one level down — deferring the interpreter's own ANALYSIS of fn bodies to first invocation — is independent of the jit and would attack the biggest lib-load cost (analysis is ~38% of bb lib loading).
+It is not free, unlike the stub trick: analysis is where unresolved symbols, bad arities and syntax errors surface, so deferring it moves those errors from load time to first call, an observable semantics change (Clojure itself analyzes eagerly).
+Would need to be opt-in or limited to shapes where the errors can't differ.
+Not part of this work;
+recorded because the stub design makes the follow-on question obvious.